CPAP Belly Syndrome Vector

 What Happens if You Get Too Much Air From CPAP?

-Getting too much air from a CPAP machine can lead to several uncomfortable symptoms.
-These include bloating, gas, abdominal discomfort, and in some cases, increased burping or belching.
+Excessive air flow from a CPAP machine can cause several uncomfortable symptoms.
+These include bloating, gas, abdominal discomfort, and, in some cases, increased belching or burping.

 Excessive air can cause the stomach and intestines to distend, leading to discomfort and potentially disrupting sleep.
-In severe cases, it might also lead to pain or discomfort in the chest due to air pressure changes.
+In severe cases, it may also lead to pain or discomfort in the chest due to changes in air pressure.

 What Does Trapped Air in the Esophagus Feel Like?